 - i.
 HIPAA Privacy and Security Training;

 - ii.
-42 CFR, Part 2 Training;
+42 C.F.R., Part 2 Training;

 - iii.
-Behavioral Wellness Code of Conduct Training;
+Code of Conduct Training;

 - iv.
 Cultural Competence Training;

 - v.
-Consumer and Family Culture Training;
+ASAM Multidimensional Assessment by the Change Companies or the DHCS-approved equivalent of these trainings (only required once prior to providing DMC-ODS services);

 - vi.
-ASAM Multidimensional Assessment by the Change Companies (only required once prior to providing DMC-ODS services);

-- vii.
-From Assessment to Service Planning and Level of Care by the Change Companies (only required once prior to providing DMC-ODS services); - viii.
-ADP Clinician's Gateway Training (only at hire, not annually); - ix.
-DMC-ODS Documentation Training; and - x.
-ADP ShareCare Training/CalOMS Data Entry (for ShareCare users only). - B. Additional Mandatory Trainings: Contractor shall ensure the completion of the following mandatory trainings.
-In order to meet this requirement, trainings must be provided by the County, or must be certified by the County QCM Manager, or designee, as equivalent to the County-sponsored training.
-Program staff must complete the following additional trainings at least once annually:
+From Assessment to Service Planning and Level of Care by the Change Companies or the DHCS-approved equivalent of these trainings (only required once prior to providing DMC-ODS services); - vii.
+DMC-ODS Documentation Training; and - viii.
+ADP ShareCare Training/CalOMS Data Entry (for ShareCare users only). - B. Additional Mandatory Trainings: Contractor shall ensure the completion of the following mandatory trainings at least once per year for all direct service staff who provide SUD treatment services.
+These trainings may be completed online via Relias Academy or through another County-approved training.
+Required SUD-Specific Trainings are as follows: